gitlabhq/omnibus-gitlab/doc/settings/database.md

    ##!
 SQL_USER_PASSWORD_HASH can be generated using the command `gitlab-ctl pg-password-md5 'gitlab'`,
    ##! where 'gitlab' (single-quoted to avoid shell interpolation) is the name of the SQL user that connects to GitLab.
+   ##!
+You will be prompted for a password which other clients will use to authenticate with database, such as `securesqlpassword` in the below section.
    postgresql['sql_user_password'] = "SQL_USER_PASSWORD_HASH"

    # force ssl on all connections defined in trust_auth_cidr_addresses and md5_auth_cidr_addresses